modejanu99-33/hotel-booking-analysis/README.md

 Cancellation rates differ substantially across deposit types, indicating that deposit type is strongly associated with reservation cancellation behavior.
 Among all deposit categories, **Non Refund** reservations exhibited by far the highest cancellation rate.

-### Conditional Probability Interpretation

-P(Cancelled | Non Refund) = 0.9936

-P(Cancelled | No Deposit) = 0.2838

-P(Cancelled | Refundable) = 0.2222

----

-### Interpretation

-The observed results do not support the initial assumption that non-refundable deposits discourage cancellations.
-Nearly all reservations associated with non-refundable deposits were cancelled.

-This unexpected finding suggests that the relationship between deposit type and reservation status may be influenced by specific business rules or recording practices and should therefore be interpreted with caution.

----

-### Conclusion

-The results do not support **H₁**.

-In this dataset, reservations with non-refundable deposits exhibited substantially higher cancellation rates than reservations without deposits.

 ## H6: Customers requesting parking spaces are less likely to cancel reservations